DivSeek-Canada/crop-module/README.md

 ## Customize Tripal using the _admin_ Dashboard, accessible through the web site

-After setting the **admin** password, the entire Tripal (Drupal) site administration will be accessible at **http://localhost:8082/tripal/admin***, page which provides access to significant global customization options.
+After setting the **admin** password, the entire Tripal (Drupal) site administration will be accessible at **http://localhost:8082/tripal/admin** page which provides access to significant global customization options.
+(Note: you can change _localhost_ to a _Default Host Name of the Site_ you set, see below)

 # Cloud Deployment